ceph/ceph/doc/cephadm/compatibility.rst

 Stability
 ---------

-Cephadm is relatively stable nowadays, but new functionality is still being added and bugs are occasionally discovered.
-If any issues are found, please open a tracker issue under the orchestrator component (https://tracker.ceph.com/projects/orchestrator/issues)
+Cephadm is relatively stable but new functionality is still being added and bugs are occasionally discovered.
+If issues are found, please open a tracker issue under the Orchestrator component (https://tracker.ceph.com/projects/orchestrator/issues)

 Cephadm support remains under development for the following features: